 - Real-Time ePOD & DO/GRN Sync: Drivers capture ePOD with timestamp and geo-tag, while DO and GRN sync back into inventory on the spot.

-- Fuel & Cost per KM Control: GPS and odometer reconcile liters purchased against distance, giving true cost per kilometer with tolls and surcharges factored in.
+- Fuel & Cost per KM Control: GPS and odometer reconcile liters purchased with distance, giving a true cost per kilometer that includes tolls and surcharges.

 - Automated Freight Rating & Finance Integration: Rate cards apply automatically, producing rated trips with accessorials pre-calculated and posted straight to accounting.

-- Control Tower Visibility: A live dashboard shows ETAs, cross-dock dwell, exceptions, and lane performance.
+- Control Tower Visibility: A live dashboard displays ETAs, cross-dock dwell times, exceptions, and lane performance.

-- Driver & Fleet Compliance: HashMicro alerts you when a driver’s lesen, road tax, insurance, or kastam papers are due, so no truck gets held at checkpoints or left idle.
+- Driver & Fleet Compliance: HashMicro alerts you when a driver’s license, road tax, insurance, or Kastam (customs) papers are due, so no truck gets held at checkpoints or left idle.

 |